 First of all, you can buy corks the old-fashioned way by drinking wine, but they are also available at craft or hobby stores.
+They are not cheap, but if you are organized, you can make requests to your parent community to send in their gently used corks.
+Restaurants also might be able to help you out.
 If you have wine drinking friends or student parents, let them know you’ll be collecting the corks in advance of making these ornaments.
-One cork per student will work best.

 Corks can easily be turned into snowmen (white paint), reindeer (brown paint), Santa (red paint) or trees (green paint).
 Add googly eyes, glitter, string, sequins to add details if you have extra money in your budget.
 If money is a little tighter, just use a permanent marker.
 Metallic Sharpies can also add lots of bang for your buck.
 A few students made penguins by added a little orange construction paper (you could use foam, too)

 Corks will likely need more than one layer of paint.
 If you are using Tempera paint, it dries quickly.
 We recommend painting one day and then decorating the next day.